openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 This section displays information on how the editor would like you to undertake the review, an introduction to the review form, and metadata.

 > [!NOTE]
 > This section may include both general review guidelines and guidelines specific to this review.
 These can differ depending on the journal and the type of submission.
-Please read through these even if you’ve reviewed a paper for this journal before, as they may not be the same as for a previous review task.
+Read through these even if you’ve reviewed a paper for this journal before, as they may not be the same as for a previous review task.

 At the bottom of this block, you will find another option to accept or decline this review task.
-If you initially accepted the task but are no longer available, please decline it here so that it can be offered to someone else.
+If you initially accepted the task but are no longer available, decline it here so that it can be offered to someone else.
 If you opt to decline to review, you will be asked if you can suggest other suitable reviewers.
 This is optional, but highly encouraged.

 ![The ‘Review Request’ page, displaying the ‘General Review Guidelines’ section.
 The review guidelines, information for the form and accept/decline elements are visible.](../support/images/workflow/reviewer-review-request.png)